 These consolidated financial statements include the accounts of the OCR and the Bank's subsidiary, COFIDAN.
 All material intercompany accounts and transactions with COFIDAN have been eliminated in the consolidation.
-The accounts of the EICF are audited separately and are not included in these consolidated financial statements.
+The EICF is accounted for separately and is not included in these consolidated financial statements.